Updated July 5, 2023

-System Testing is the testing performed on the whole system for its correctness with respect to the requirement specification provided by the client, whereas Integration Testing is the testing process executed for ensuring the functional behavior of the Integration precision of the application.
+System Testing is the testing performed on the whole system for its correctness with respect to the requirement specification provided by the client, whereas Integration Testing is the testing process executed for ensuring the functional behaviour of the Integration precision of the application.
 Integration testing is one of the various testing methods applied on an application.
-System testing, on the other hand, will fit in various other types of testing methods, like functional testing, security testing, etc.
+On the other hand, system testing will fit in various other types of testing methods, like functional testing, security testing, etc.

 What is System Testing?

-The system testing is done with the perspective of a user since here the testing is done regarding the product as a whole.
-The entire knowledge of internal code is not required while doing system testing since it is a black-box technique.
-System testing is further classified into functional and Non- functional testing, which the user or organization can choose according to their particular needs, as system testing is a high-level technique so it is always performed after the integration testing is done, and requires several iterations of the operation.
-System testing is one sweep operation to find out all the bugs hidden in different modules as well as, the bugs generated rated in the system as a whole.
+The system testing is done from a user’s perspective since here; the testing is done regarding the product as a whole.
+The entire internal code knowledge is not required while doing system testing since it is a black-box technique.
+System testing is further classified into functional and Non- functional testing, which the user or organization can choose according to their particular needs, as system testing is a high-level technique, so it is always performed after the integration testing is done and requires several iterations of the operation.
+System testing is one sweep operation to find out all the bugs are hidden in different modules, and the bugs generated rated in the system as a whole.

 What is Integration Testing?

 If system testing is done from a user’s perspective, it can be said that in Integration testing, the modules are compared from the perspective of each other.
 Since a system is made up of different modules, first, all the modules are tested individually, and then their different possible combinations with interconnecting interfaces are also tested to complete the process.
 The command data inside a system has to travel between different modules through their interfaces, so it needs to be ensured that logic used in each module is consistent with the logic used in other interacting modules since different modules are developed by different developers and their approach of and logic used can be different, integration testing successfully establishes consistency between the interfaces smoothing out the data flow across the whole system.